We Will Help You Determine If You Have A Malpractice Claim

 Our law office offers a welcoming atmosphere where you can comfortably talk to our experienced lawyer about your situation.
 Fred M. Kennedy has helped people like you for more than three decades and is ready to help you hold your eye doctor accountable.

-Did Your Doctor Fail to Diagnose Your Eye Condition?
-Contact a Richmond County Lawyer
+Did Your Doctor Fail To Diagnose Your Eye Condition?

-Contact our Augusta, Georgia, law office online or call toll free at 866-369-4435 to schedule a free initial consultation with our firm's founding attorney.
+Use our online contact form to reach our Augusta medical malpractice attorney, or call 706-993-1163 to schedule a free initial consultation with our firm's founding attorney.
+We represent clients throughout Richmond County and all of southeastern Georgia.
 We will schedule a meeting at a convenient location if your injuries prevent you from traveling to our office.